ahmadhassanch/editable_table/readme.txt

 - if table is inserted after zooming, the scaling is different
-- if the next column has more than one colspan, in merging
-- write the Json which can be used directly
-- font size support
 - first time the addtable should fill width

+- split should not be allowed if already one column span
+- if the next column has more than one colspan, then merging issue
+- write the Json which can be used directly to send data to backend
+- font size support per cell
 - multiple cell selection for coloring, fontsize

 LOW PRIORITY